jjyang01/TP-CAM/README.md

 ---

-### 🔧Step-by-step
+### 🔧 Step-by-step
-- The whole method includes the step of classification model training and segmentation model training(including pseudo-labels generation).
+- The whole method includes the step of classification model training and segmentation model training (including pseudo-labels generation).
 You can use following scripts to run each step.
 - Please specify the argument in the command.
-You can also check run.sh to see more details.
+You can also check **run.sh** to see more details.
-#### 🧩1、Train the classification model:
+#### 🧩 1、Train the classification model:

 ```bash
 python enhance_cam.py --dataset luad --trainroot datasets/LUAD-HistoSeg/train/ --testroot datasets/LUAD-HistoSeg/test/
 ```

-#### 🧩2、Train the segmentation model:
+#### 🧩 2、Train the segmentation model:

 ```bash
 python mask_seg.py --dataset luad --dataroot datasets/LUAD-HistoSeg